 This course is designed for students with a more performance based, less theoretical background.
-An ability to aurally analyse music using the music concepts developed throughout this course.
+An ability to aurally analyse music using the concepts is developed throughout this course.
+Students choose 3 electives in the HSC, with the ability to tailor their individual learning programs to reflect their musical strengths.